zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 ## Polygon wallet shows ‘User denied transaction signature’ error message.

-This usually happens because the user canceled any of Metamask’s demands.
-When prompted by Metamask wallet, avoid clicking on Cancel and always try to proceed with the transaction.
+This usually happens because the user canceled or refused to sign a transaction via MetaMask.
+When prompted by the MetaMask wallet, proceed with signing the transaction by clicking on Approve and not on Cancel.

 ## I transferred coins to Binance (Coinbase, Kucoin or any other exchange) but did not receive them on the exchange side.